 Why it fails:

 Every section is fighting for attention.
 Nothing is clearly more important than anything else.
-A visitor scanning this page doesn’t know what problem this business solves, who it’s for, what to do next, or where to start.
+A visitor scanning this page can’t quickly answer: What problem does this business solve?
+Who is it for?
+What should I do next?

 The business worked hard to include everything.
-But inclusion without prioritization creates noise, not clarity.
+But inclusion without hierarchy creates noise, not clarity.

 What a clear hierarchy looks like:

-Instead of a rotating carousel and six equal service boxes, the page could open with:
+Instead of a rotating carousel and six equal service boxes, the page opens with one primary message:

 “Your leads go cold because follow-up falls through the cracks.
 We build CRM systems that keep your pipeline moving—without adding work to your team.”

-Everything else—additional services, full case studies, awards—lives on interior pages or further down.
+Everything else—additional services, full case studies, awards—lives on interior pages.
 The homepage establishes one clear priority first.
+Everything else supports it.

 Example 2: The Service Page That Lists Everything